SandaruAbeysinghe/Sandy-Learning-Journal/README.md

 Day 04 (14/05/26) - Optimising blogsite and starting a new blog on "Apple and Accessibility"

-day 05 (15/05/26) - Revising for AWS SAA.
+Day 05 (15/05/26) - Revising for AWS SAA.
 Doing University course module research.
 Completing AI course material.